yasiru-hasaranjala/Serverless-Event-Processing-System/README.md

-# Serverless Event Processing System (Serverless Log Processing System)
+# Serverless Log Processing System

 ## Introduction
 This serverless application processes events from AWS S3 and SQS, transforms the data, and stores it in Amazon DynamoDB.